tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ## Goals

-- Setting up the environment.
+- Explore the environment.
-- Looking at some Open API example specs and exercising the tools we will use.
+- Look at some Open API example specs and exercise the tools we will use.

 ???
 - We will start every lesson with **goals**.
 Then some **theory** or **demo** and then and *excercise*.